Chapter 1: Nothing to See Here, Folks

 Or not.
 Messy stuff seems to seek me out.
 I’m the trailer park to its tornado.

 And okay, as for honesty, I admit I’ve been known to bend or even sucker-punch the truth, but only when the occasion really warranted it and the white lie was for the better good and all that.
 But when it comes to my paying clients, I’m practically always sort of mostly very honest.
 If I tell you, This is what I’m going to do for you and this is when I’m going to do it, you can take that to the bank.
-I mean, in a business like mine, you only have your reputation, right?
+I mean, in a business like mine, you have only your reputation, right?

 Which is how Sexy Beast and I found ourselves squelch-squelching across the sodden turf of Whispering Willows Cemetery on that windy midsummer afternoon, slogging through drenched leaves, willow limbs, and other post-storm detritus.
 Yeah, I know dogs aren’t permitted in the graveyard, but I was the only idiot willing to venture outside so soon after the monster nor’easter that had just pummeled Crystal Harbor and environs, and I do pick up after him, so no harm no foul.
 Plus, Sexy Beast—SB to his nearest and dearest—being the high-maintenance, neurotic toy poodle he is, doesn’t even qualify as a real dog in the eyes of many of our neighbors, so I figure it’s, you know, okay to bend the rules a little.

-Just driving there had been a white-knuckled obstacle course around downed branches and live wires lying in the street.
+Just driving there had been a white-knuckled obstacle course around downed branches and live wires lying in the streets.
 But I had a job to do.
 In more than two decades I’d never failed a client.
 Well, okay, once, but she’d come to an untimely end before she could learn that I’d let her down, so that didn’t count, did it?

 Anyway, I’d made my perilous way to the local boneyard because of that reputation thing I mentioned before.
 Plus I’d already spent my client’s prepaid fee on a one-year membership to dog-loving-singles.com, and issuing him a refund would have stretched my anemic budget past the breaking point.